 Another common type of ocarina is the pendant style ocarinas.
 These are really small in size and usually have a lesser number of holes than the transverse ocarinas.
 The English Pendant ocarinas use the John Taylor way of fingering and usually have four to six holes.
 On the other hand, the Peruvian pendant ocarina dates back older, and often has an animal-like design, with eight to nine holes on them.

-Except these common ocarinas, there are complex ones such as the multi-chambered ocarinas, the inline ocarinas etc.
+Except for these common ocarinas, there are complex ones such as the multi-chambered ocarinas, the inline ocarinas etc.

-Also, like other wind instruments, the ocarinas can also be classified based on their pitches to alto, tenor, soprano and bass ocarinas.
+Also, like other wind instruments, the ocarinas can also be classified based on their pitches to alto, tenor, soprano, and bass ocarinas.

 Things to Consider When Buying an Ocarina

 While buying an ocarina, the first thing to remember is the purpose of playing it.
-Based on the material, the pitch range and its size, the instrument can create various different styles and moods of music.
+Based on the material, the pitch range, and its size, the instrument can create various different styles and moods of music.
 Having an idea about the type of music it will be used for is, thus, necessary.

 As discussed earlier, ocarinas can be made of as many as six different materials.

-The most common materials nowadays to make ocarinas are either plastic, ceramic or porcelain.
+The most common materials nowadays to make ocarinas are either plastic, ceramic, or porcelain.
 These materials play a huge role in the tonal quality of the ocarina and also its price.